Monitoring, Debugging, and Troubleshooting

 Description

-This is an example of a log of socket performance counters along with an explanation of the results (using VMA_STATS_FILE parameter).
+This is an example of a log of socket performance counters along with an explanation of the results (using XLIO_STATS_FILE parameter).

 Output